Chapter 4.4 – Port Labor

 B. Productivity

 Labor productivity is an economic interpretation of labor performance and can be defined as the total output divided by labor inputs.
-Labor productivity captures the extent to which the human capital is delivering value to the firm.
+Labor productivity captures the extent to which human capital is delivering value to the firm.

 When using the output per person-hour or tons per gang shift, one should consider the technology used to handle the cargo and the nature of the cargo.
-Benchmarking dock labor productivity thus requires indicators that combine handling rates with the technology used, for instance, by looking at output per person-hour produced with a certain stock of fixed capital of a given technology and operational characteristics.
+Benchmarking dock labor productivity thus requires indicators that combine handling rates with the technology used, for instance, by looking at output per person-hour produced with a stock of fixed capital of a given technology and operational characteristics.
 The identification and use of relevant measures and key performance indicators (KPIs) on labor productivity also pose challenges in other industries where capital-intensive assets are used to produce outputs in the form of products or services.

 C. Cost efficiency